 Next overnight stay

-The next accomodation for the two of us was an Airbnb home (use this link to get 24 euros on Airbnb) at a Norwegian guy, but me and Yan were going to sleep in the car.
+The next accomodation for the two of us was an Airbnb home (use this link to get 24 euros on Airbnb) at a Norwegian guy, but Yan and I were going to sleep in the car.
 As a result, the owner offered us a night’s lodging for only 10 euros per person, as it was already late, and there was a place for us.
 We gladly agreed.
 At our disposal was a whole house of 3 floors, where we managed to wash clothes and dry mountain boots in special dryers.

 Early morning and back to our road trip

 The next day, as well as during the whole trip, we woke up around six in the morning, when the orange sun was still rising.
-After a quick breakfast, we drove to the next stop of our Norwegian fjords road trip, Prekestolen, steep cliff above the Lysefjorden fjord.
+After a quick breakfast, we drove to the next stop of our road trip, Prekestolen, steep cliff above the Lysefjorden fjord.

 Spectacular views of Norway fjords